carallon/io-module-developer-guide/source/guide/modules.rst

 You may define functions to run at key points in a module's lifetime.
 These mirror the lifetime functions of module instances.

 * ``initialize()`` --- called right after the project loads, but before the ``initialize`` handlers of any module instances.
-* ``net_up()`` --- called when the controller network interface comes up or just after the ``initialize`` handler if the network interface is up at the time of project unload.
+* ``net_up()`` --- called when the controller network interface comes up or just after the ``initialize`` handler if the network interface is up at the time of project load.
 Guaranteed to be called before the ``net_up`` handlers of any of the IO module's instance sandboxes.
 Might be called before or after the ``initialize`` handlers of any module instances.
 * ``net_down()`` --- called when the controller network interface goes down or just before the ``cleanup`` handler if the network interface is up at the time of project unload.
 Guaranteed to be called after the ``net_down`` handlers of any of the IO module's instance sandboxes.
 Might be called before or after the ``cleanup`` handlers of any module instances.
 * ``cleanup()`` --- called just before the project unloads.
 Called after the ``cleanup`` handlers of any module instances.